 By Herbert Lash

-NEW YORK, Aug 21 (Reuters) - Global equity markets slid and the dollar strengthened on Wednesday after minutes from the latest Federal Reserve policy-setting meeting failed to suggest when its buying of bonds would slow, but also did not alter expectations the Fed would eventually begin to trim its bond-buying program.
+NEW YORK, Aug 21 (Reuters) - Global equity markets and bond prices slid while the dollar strengthened on Wednesday after minutes from the latest Federal Reserve policy-setting meeting did not alter expectations the Fed would eventually begin to trim its bond-buying program.

-The minutes showed differences among members of the Federal Open Market Committee as to when the Fed should start winding down its stimulus.
-However, the minutes did not materially change the market's expectation of a September tapering.
+The minutes showed differences among members of the Federal Open Market Committee as to when the Fed should start winding down its stimulus but did not materially change the market's expectation of a September tapering.

 The dollar edged higher from a six-month low against the euro and gained versus the yen.